Undoing Patriarchy and Unveiling the Sacred Masculine: A Retreat for Men (Self-Identified)

 with Lama Rod Owens

 Lama Rod Owens is considered one of the emerging leaders of his generation of Buddhist teachers.
 An author, activist, and formally authorized Buddhist teacher in the Tibetan tradition of Buddhism, he is the co-founder of Bhumisparsha, a Buddhist tantric practice community as well as a visiting teacher with several Buddhist centers including the Natural Dharma Fellowship and the Brooklyn Zen Center.
 A graduate of Harvard Divinity School, Lama Rod has also been a guest faculty member at the Harvard School of Education’s program Mindfulness for Educators.
 He has been a regular guest on SiriusXM’s Urban Viewhosted by Pulitzer Prize winning journalist Karen Hunter.
-He is also a co-author of Radical Dharma: Talking Race, Love, and Liberation and his next book project, Love & Rage, exploring transformative anger, is due out June 2020.
+He is also a co-author of Radical Dharma: Talking Race, Love, and Liberation and author most recently of Love & Rage, exploring transformative anger.
 Lama Rod can be reached at www.lamarod.com.

 Learn more about Lama Rod Owens